 Middle Stolford Cottage in the Brendon Hills (Somerset) is a characterful 16th Century luxury farmhouse.
 It's a rural property well-suited to families or groups looking for a quiet and spacious property to relax in.
 The location is just on the edge of Exmoor National Park and only 7 miles from the coast at Watchet, with the Quantock Hill (Area of Outstanding Natural Beauty) also nearby.
 Middle Stoldford Cottage is located on a farm close to two other properties and is surrounded by beautiful, tranquil countryside and stunning views.
-Sleeps up to 7 adults and 2 children (plus cot) Five bedrooms; two king-size double beds, two twin rooms, and one single (one of the twin bedrooms has 2'6 beds) Three bathrooms (one is an en-suite) Open-plan kitchen-dining room with large dining table Spacious sitting room with wood-burner Large enclosed garden with BBQ and firepit A separate self-contained one-bed property is also available to rent in addition to Middle Stolford (see The Cowshed listing for details) Dogs welcome (2 max) for supplement of £15 per dog High-quality cotton bed linen and fluffy towels provided Heating, electricity and wifi included Large Smart TV, Soundbar and Bluray player Footpaths direct from the farm Clatworthy reservoir less than 1 mile by foot Nearest pub serving meals is 3 minutes by car Arrive from 4 pm Depart by 10 am Please note, this property is a 16th-century farmhouse, some traditional features have been retained including some low beams and doorways, and a narrow staircase.
+Sleeps up to 7 adults and 2 children (plus cot) Five bedrooms; two king-size double beds, two twin bedrooms rooms, and one single bedroom One of the twin bedrooms has 2'6" wide beds (they are standard length) Three bathrooms (one is an en-suite) Open-plan kitchen-dining room with large dining table Spacious sitting room with wood-burner Large enclosed garden with BBQ and firepit A separate self-contained one-bed property is also available to rent in addition to Middle Stolford (see The Cowshed listing for details) Dogs welcome (2 max) for supplement of £15 per dog High-quality cotton bed linen and fluffy towels provided Heating, electricity and wifi included Large Smart TV, Soundbar and Bluray player Footpaths direct from the farm Clatworthy reservoir less than 1 mile by foot Nearest pub serving meals is 3 minutes by car Arrive from 4 pm Depart by 10 am Please note, this property is a 16th-century farmhouse, some traditional features have been retained including some low beams and doorways, and a narrow staircase.

 An original, characterful Exmoor oak farmhouse door provides the entrance into the external boot room, ample room for footwear, coats, pushchairs, etc. The front door then opens into the original part of the farmhouse which dates back to the 16th Century.
 There's an inglenook fireplace at each end of what is now the large kitchen-dining room.
 A modern kitchen was installed in 2012 and ample crockery, cutlery, pots, pans, and utensils are provided.
 There is an electric oven, induction hob, fridge/freezer, microwave and dishwasher.
 Mind your head on the beams and take time to admire the traditional construction of the kitchen walls and ceiling timbers.
 The kitchen-dining room leads to a short passage, with a couple of steps, to a light and spacious lounge with a new wood burning stove for cosy nights in.
 There is comfortable seating for the whole party and an additional table with 4 chairs.
 A shower room (with toilet and hand basin) and the utility room (with washing machine and tumble dryer) complete the ground floor.
-The traditional staircase leads upstairs to the five bedrooms; two king-size double bedrooms (one with en-suite), two twin bedrooms and one single; one of the twin bedrooms has 2'6 beds, therefore suitable for children.
+The traditional staircase leads upstairs to the five bedrooms; two king-size double bedrooms (one with en-suite), two twin bedrooms and one single; one of the twin bedrooms has 2'6" wide beds (standard length) therefore suitable for children; the other 3 single beds are all 3' wide.
 The family bathroom comprises a bath (with handheld shower attachment), toilet and hand basin.
 The en-suite shower room has a large walk-in shower, toilet, and hand basin.
 The whole property was recently re-wired, had a new heating system installed and been redecorated for the 2019 season.
 Heating, electricity and wifi is included in the price of your accommodation.
 Starter logs are provided for the wood-burner, additional logs are available onsite.
 The property comfortably sleeps up to 7 adults and 2 children, plus infant in cot.
 Stairgate/s and a highchair can also be provided for those staying with young children, please request this on your booking form.
 Well behaved dogs welcome (2 max) for £15 supplement per dog.
 Please do not allow your dogs on the furniture or upstairs or leave them unattended.

 The Brendon Hills are a range of hills in West Somerset, they merge level into the eastern side of Exmoor and part of the range is included within the Exmoor National Park.
 The beauty of the hills are definitely worth exploring, but there is also Exmoor National Park on the doors...tep and the Quantock Hills (AONB) within a short drive also.
 Clatworthy Reservoir is less than a mile on foot from The Cowshed.
 There are seven water inlets but generally, the south bank is considered to be the best area for fishing.
 Wimbleball Lake is also nearby (approx 5 miles), which has a variety of walking and cycle trails plus a range of watersports on offer, such as canoeing, windsurfing, SUP/paddle boarding, and sailing.
 Treborough Hill equestrian sports venue is just over a mile away and we are very close to the Coleridge Way a 50-mile walking and bridleway.
 The ancient harbour town of Watchet is just 7 miles away.
 It's a small picturesque town nestled on the West Somerset coastline, but-packs a lot in!
 It has an active Marina, Steam train station, Old Port, museums, shops, restaurants, pubs and takeaways!
 From Easter onwards there is a weekly Wednesday market and every first Sunday of the month, there is an eclectic craft, artisan and food market.
 Wheddon Cross (approx 7 miles away) is argued to be the highest on Exmoor, standing at 980 feet above sea level, and the highest point on Exmoor, Dunkery Beacon (1704 feet above sea level) is the focal point of the village.
 Dunkery Beacon is about three miles further on from the village, there are fantastic panoramic views from Dunkery; wild moorland to the west, the Bristol Channel and Wales to the north, the rolling Brendon Hills to the east and the Quarme Valley to the south.
 In recent years Wheddon Cross has become famous for the abundance of snowdrops in the nearby valley which has become known as 'Snowdrop Valley'.
 The snowdrops bloom around February and a park and ride system operates from the village to enable visitors easy access to the "carpet of snowdrops".
 Wheddon Cross has a mini-supermarket with long opening hours, a petrol station and a village pub too.
 In the opposite direction, the small town of Wiveliscombe is about 7 miles away, and the county town of Taunton is about 15 miles.